-Applies to: STANDARD: The camp surveys its customers to assess satisfaction.
-INTERPRETATION: Camps use a written survey of adult and youth leaders to assess their experience and impressions of camp.
-The survey's length and content are determined by the Day camp camp, and it contains questions that satisfy the following requirements: Open-ended questions that solicit a wide range of input (e.g., what did you like the most about camp, what did you think of the campfire programs, what area of camp could be most improved for next year) Family camp • Objective rating questions (e.g., on a scale of 1 to 10, please rate the dining hall facility) • Questions identified by the National Council that will be provided as part of the application package Long-term camp The council provides the National Council with aggregate data on the specified questions.
-VERIFICATION: • Observation of survey form and results from previous year (if applicable)
+The camp surveys its customers to assess satisfaction.

+Camps use a written or electronic survey of adult and youth leaders to assess their experience and impressions of camp.
+The survey's length and content are determined by the camp, and it contains questions that satisfy the following requirements:

+- Open-ended questions that solicit a wide range of input (e.g., what did you like the most about camp, what did you think of the campfire programs, what area of camp could be most improved for next year) - Objective rating questions (e.g., on a scale of 1 to 10, please rate the dining hall facility) - Questions identified by the National Council that will be provided as part of the application package

+The council provides the National Council with aggregate data on the specified questions.

+• Observation of survey form and results from previous year (if applicable)